kmacdonald06/language-translator/customizing.md

 - Training data format: [TMX](#tmx-files) (UTF-8 encoded)
 - Minimum number of translation pairs: 5,000
 - Maximum file size: 250 MB

-### Guidelines for parallel corpus customization
-- Provide examples of any unorthodox grammar or punctuation that appears in your translation material.
-The base models are calibrated to best handle formal content with proper grammar and punctuation.

 ### Parallel corpus example